-The point is, they can tell us a lot of information about our runs.
+The point is, our watches and fitness trackers can tell us a lot of information about our runs and our bodies.

 What exactly are we supposed to do with all of this data and what does it all mean?